2013 Champagne Bollinger, B13, Blanc de Noirs, Brut

 Description

-The nose initially showed aromas of sweet blue and red fruits, cream and with hints of ginger and cinnamon in the background.
+The nose initially showed aromas of sweet blue and red fruits, cream and hints of ginger and cinnamon in the background.
 As the wine warmed and opened, there were more savoury herbs and the freshness of lemon compote.
-The palate showed the richness that 7+ years of lees aging gives, with patisserie and stewed apple notes contributing to a round and rich character.
-Very delicious indeed.
+The palate showed the richness of 7+ years of lees ageing, with patisserie and stewed apple notes contributing to a round and rich character.
+Very delicious, indeed.

 wine at a glance